Rebuilding 327 Heads

 rebuilding 327 heads

-Once the cylinder heads are off the engine, this tool is needed for removal of valves, locks, retainers, and springs.
+Once the heads were off the engine, a valve spring compressor tool is required to remove the valves, locks, retainers, and springs.
 They are hand-operated with an extendable arm.
-Most will work on a variety of cylinder head designs, so if other engine rebuilds are in your plans, it's a good investment.

 valve spring compressor tool